Handmade using 5 main processes:

 Cast aluminum dog paws, screwed into steel cylinders

-I decided to sand cast dog paws to make my stand more whimsical and personalized for my dog — like a vintage bathtub with claw feet.
+I made cast aluminum dog paws to add a unique, whimsical element to my design — like a vintage bathtub with claw feet.

-3D paw model in Blender (top left), hollow & drafted paw model in Fusion360 (top right), paw model with follow block (bottom)
+Hollow & drafted paw model in Fusion360 (top), paw model with follow block (bottom)

-3D printing paw & follow block for casting pattern (left), Sand casting setup: two paws with a gate and runner between them (right)
+3D printing my paws & follow blocks for casting pattern (left), Sand casting setup: two paws with a gate and runner between them (right)

 Process 2: Tube bending